 The Made in Britain membership organisation aims to provide assurance that products are identified as being made in the geographical territory of Great Britain and Northern Ireland, and that our members adhere to the highest standards.

-- Members of Made in Britain control and manage a factory, workshop or studio where people make finished products in Britain.
-Member businesses must be keen to share evidence of this to help emphasize the competitive advantages of being a British manufacturer.
+1. Members of Made in Britain control and manage / subcontract a factory, workshop or studio where people make finished physical products and finished digital products.
+Member businesses must share evidence of this activity and share examples of where they apply the official collective mark.

-- All Made in Britain Member products must comply with product-specific legislation, regulations, codes, standards and any other requirements regarding materials, performance, contaminants and other product safety criteria, and those products shall be tested and certified in accordance with their own adequate self-certification procedures or third party agencies as appropriate.
-Further, Members of Made in Britain shall not make any false claims or representations about the quality, composition or performance of any of their products.
+9. All Made in Britain member products that qualify under our terms and conditions to carry the collective mark, must comply with product-specific legislation, regulations, codes, standards and other third party requirements regarding materials, performance, contaminants and product safety criteria.
+Members of Made in Britain shall not make false claims or representations about the quality, composition or performance of any of their products.

-- Members of Made in Britain shall adhere to legislation prohibiting the restraint of trade, unfair practices and abuse of economic powers.
-Members shall comply with all domestic and international competition legislation where applicable and ensure that relevant employees understand the provisions of these laws where appropriate.
+10. Members of Made in Britain shall adhere to relevant legislation prohibiting the restraint of trade, unfair practices and abuse of economic powers.
+Members shall comply with appropriate competition legislation where applicable and ensure that relevant employees understand the provisions of these laws where appropriate.

-- Made in Britain may at its discretion provide any support and assistance that it deems appropriate.
-Made in Britain reserves the right to terminate the membership of a Member Company for failure to rectify an issue of Non-Conformity within the agreed time frame, in accordance with this Code of Conduct.
+13. Made in Britain reserves the right to suspend and/or terminate the membership of any member business for failure to rectify an issue of non-conformity with this code of conduct within the agreed time frame.